Lessons learned as an Airbnb Superhost

 2. Choosing a rental service

-Having read up on Airbnb, we decided to go with this online service as I was comfortable with the trust economy they had developed where both guests and owners review each other so you’re both putting your best foot forward.
+Having read up on Airbnb, I decided to go with this online service as I was comfortable with the trust economy they had developed where both guests and owners review each other so you’re both putting your best foot forward.
 Their host guarantee also offered extra piece of mind should something go amiss.
 I also liked that they take a small service fee from the owner rather than a larger percentage like other services.
-We did also try VRBO but didn’t like the experience.
+I did also try VRBO but didn’t like the experience.
 It’s a big leap of faith renting out your cottage or home and you need to feel comfortable doing it.

 3. Declutter and stage